nativewind/nativewind/apps/website/docs/core-concepts/quirks.md

 For example, instead of only applying a text color for dark mode, provide both a light and dark mode text color.

-## Dp vs px
+## dp vs px

-React Native's default unit is device-independent pixels (dp) while the web's default is pixels (px).
+React Native's default unit is density-independent pixels (dp) while the web's default is pixels (px).
 These two units are different, however NativeWind treats them as if they are equalivant.
 Additionally, the NativeWind's compiler requires a unit for most numeric values forcing some styles to use a `px` unit.

 ## Flex